 RJPs are also beneficial to employers.
 Employers can better identify and target their ideal candidates because of the tool’s ability to communicate job fit.
 This not only improves the quality of recruitment but also can increase job satisfaction and reduce employee turnover.

 31% of workers have quit their job within the first six months.
 Additionally, 48% of people say that they’ve left a job because the reality of it did not meet their expectations ahead of joining.
 Some job characteristics include being dissatisfied with work, task overload, and having limited resources.

 This highlights the importance of using RJPs to make sure the candidate is in agreement with the job responsibilities and work environment before they proceed to the interview.

-Overall, providing RJPs in the early stages of the selection process is important to identify a best-fit job candidate.
-In addition, employers can use realistic assessment tools to match their job requirements to a candidate’s skills, while job candidates can simultaneously match their expectations to the company’s culture and standards.
+Overall, providing RJPs in the early stages of the selection process is important to identify the best-fit applicants.
+In addition, employers can use realistic assessment tools to match their job requirements to a candidate’s skills, while job candidates can simultaneously match their expectations to the company’s work culture and standards.

 Here are 7 great examples of RJPs to inspire you:

-Many forward-thinking companies are now combining their RJP with their candidate assessment to create a Realistic Job Assessment.
-This approach is more immersive than watching a video as the candidate has to respond to real-life tasks and scenarios.
+Ok, let’s start with where RJPs are headed.
+Forward-thinking companies are now combining their RJPs with their candidate assessments to create Realistic Job Assessments (RJAs).
+This approach is more immersive than merely watching a video as the candidate has to respond and interact with real-life tasks and scenarios.
 ThriveMap‘s realistic job assessments have the added benefit of taking candidates through a digital “day-in-the-life” of the job whilst at the same time assessing them against the required hiring criteria.

 One of the best ways to learn about the ins and outs of a job is to hear it from the employees themselves.
 Statistics show that candidates are 3x more likely to trust the information on what it’s like to work at a job when it comes from the employees rather than the company.